 You then pull the nozzle back to the edge of the opening and slowly fill the tank by watching and listening.

 Of course, you should first switch off the ignition, get off your bike and put it on the side stand or centre stand.

 Many riders are incensed that they have to remove their helmet and feel discriminated against because others are not requested to remove their headwear.

-However, I you need to be able to listen to the fuel gurgling in your tank, that is difficult while wearing some helmets.
+However, you need to be able to listen to the fuel gurgling in your tank.
+That may be difficult while wearing some helmets.
 I also wear ear plugs, so I take off my helmet and remove at lest one ear plug.

 Some riders believe they fit more fuel in their bike if they put it on the centre stand, but it really depends on the bike and the shape of the tank.